apilayer/ipapi/README.md

 ## Legal

-All usage of the coinlayer website, API, and services is subject to the [coinlayer Terms & Conditions](https://coinlayer.com/terms) and all annexed legal documents and agreements.
+All usage of the ipapi website, API, and services is subject to the [ipapi Terms & Conditions](https://ipapi.com/terms) and all annexed legal documents and agreements.